craftcms/docs/docs/nitro/2.x/services/redis.md

 ## Using Redis

-To use Redis in your Craft project you can configure your compontent to use the following settings:
+To use Redis in your Craft project you can configure your component to use the following settings:

-**Hostname**: `redis.service.nitro`
+**Hostname**: `redis.service.nitro`\
 **Port**: `6379`

 ::: tip
-The port 6379 will always be the port to use when in a sites container, even if you override the default port using an environment variable.
+The port 6379 will always be the port to use when in a *sites container*, even if you override the default port using an environment variable.
 :::

 ## Disabling Redis